Sun and Fun Below Mount Timpanogos: Explorations of Deer Creek State Park

 The sunlight sparkled and danced on the water as we drove beside Deer Creek Reservoir.
 The day was warm, the sun was out, and I was excited to get out on the water.
 Pulling into a parking spot, my husband and I headed up to Deer Creek Island Resort to pick up our rental kayaks.

 Earlier, when picking up our equipment, I had asked the kayak shop employee where people liked to go.
-He recommended the small island in the lake, which wasn’t too far away.
+In the Heber Valley area he recommended the small island in the lake, which wasn’t too far away.
 So, once we launched, we paddled that way, stroking across the water, and taking in spectacular views of towering Mount Timpanogos.

 On the Reservoir